MichaelELeonard/Neural-Network-Challenge/README.md

 # Preprocessing
 <br>
 For the preprocessing of the data, the data was initially read into a Pandas DataFrame and the EIN and NAME columns were removed.
+The variable IS_SUCCESSFUL is identified to be the Target of the model with the feature variables t include:
+* APPLICATION_TYPE
+* AFFILIATION
+* CLASSIFICATION
+* USE_CASE
+* ORGANIZATION
+* STATUS
+* INCOME_AMT
+* SPECIAL_CONSIDERATIONS
+* ASK_AMT

 ### Import and read the charity_data.csv